aadilmallick/my-notes-docusaurus/docs/js-frameworks/01-react.md

 #### `useReducer` vs `useState`

+Here is when to use `useReducer` vs `useState`:

+- **use `useState`** when If different pieces of state update independently from one another
+- **use `useReducer`** when if your state tends to be updated together or if updating one piece of state is based on another piece of state

 When using a reducer, we decouple how the state updates from the action that triggered the update.
 This makes using `useReducer` preferable to using `useState` in the following scenarios:

 - **minimizing event listeners and interval teardown and setup**: in a `useEffect` where we want to setup event listeners or intervals and we depend on a piece of state